-- 48. Define and briefly explain what is meant by each of the following terms:
+48. Define and briefly explain what is meant by each of the following terms:

-- a) Strategic inflection point
+a. strategic inflection point

-- b) Strategic vision

-- c) Strategic objective

-- d) Strategic plan

-- e) Balanced scorecard
+b. strategic vision

+c. strategic objective

+d. strategic plan

+e. balanced scorecard

 49. A well-conceived strategic vision helps prepare a company for the future.
 True or false?
+Explain and

-Explain and justify your answer.
+justify your answer.

 50. Explain why an organization needs a strategic vision.
 What purpose does a strategic vision serve?

 51. What is the difference between a mission statement and a strategic vision?
 52. What is the meaning of the term "balanced scorecard"?
 What are the merits of using a balanced scorecard in judging a company's performance?
 53. What are the two types of objectives included in the balanced scorecard?
 Define and provide five examples of each.

 54. The achievement of financial objectives tends to be a lagging indicator of a company's performance while the achievement of strategic objectives tends to be a leading indicator of a company's future financial performance.
 True or false?
 Support and explain your answer.

-55. Explain why a company's strategy is really a collection of strategies.
+55. Explain why a company's strategy is really a bundle of strategies.
 56. A single-business company has three levels of strategy.
 Name and describe each level.

-57. Identify and briefly discuss at least three obligations of a company's board of directors in corporate governance and the strategy-making, strategy-executing process.
+57. Identify and briefly discuss at least three obligations of a company's board of directors in corporate governance and the strategy formulation, strategy execution process.
+58. Identify and briefly discuss at least two examples of faulty oversight by a company's board of directors in corporate governance and/or the strategy formulation, strategy execution process.